dlang/DIPs/DIPs/1NNN-AP.md

 While D's pre-existing syntax makes ETI a more complex feature to implement than in brand new languages, its presence in many new languages has proven its convenience and popularity.

-//
-Required.

-Short and concise description of the idea in a few lines.

 ## Contents
 * [Rationale](#rationale)
 * [Prior Work](#prior-work)